Furk4nBulut/CIFAR-10/README.md

 License
 This project is licensed under the MIT License.
 See the LICENSE file for details.

-Built with ❤️ by Your Name
+Built with ❤️ by Furkan Bulut